Irenexzwen/3D-genome-gitbook/chap4-data-visualization/41-give.md

 - GIVE-Toolbox

 **HTML tag library** is used to specify what types of data should be included in the browser by indicating specific tags in the code.
-**GIVE-Toolbox** is a set of command line commands, which automates all necessary database operations
+**GIVE-Toolbox** is a set of command line commands to add and manage custom data, which automates all necessary database operations relieving the user from working with a database language.

 ## Distinguished Features
 ###1) Multiple types of genome interactions viewer